infparadox/Wikipedia-Search-Engine/README.md

 ## How to run:

-#### python3 indexer.py <xml file dump>
-This function takes as input the corpus file and creates the entire index in a field separated manner.
-It also creates a vocabulary list and a file containg the title-id map.
-Along with these files, it also creates the offsets for all the files.

-#### python3 search.py
 This function opens a shell and asks for the query to be searched.
 It returns the top ten results from the Wikipedia corpus.
 + Run python3 indexer.py ./path of xml dump ./path of output(Inverted Index)
 + Now, run python3 search.py , wait for files to be loaded